 The current residential market has wide-ranging design considerations across affordable housing, student accommodation, commercial to residential conversion, large blocks of flats, and luxury housing.
 We have experience in all of these areas and work to design the following key elements in line with the specific brief of the projects.

 Sound insulation between residential dwellings is a key consideration.
 The building regulations (Part E) set out minimum requirements for sound insulation between dwellings and internally.
-We provide advice for the upgrade of existing walls/floor or new build constructions.
+We provide advice for the upgrade of existing walls and floor or new build constructions.

 Minimising external noise in dwellings is another key consideration.
-We carry out environmental noise surveys to determine the sound impact on a building from air/rail/road traffic and other sources, then assist in the design of facades to attenuate this noise to levels conducive to rest and sleep within dwellings.
-In some cases, we will construct a noise mapping model to define façade sound insulation targets at individual windows and openings.
+We carry out environmental noise surveys to determine the sound impact on a building from air, rail, or road traffic and other sources, then assist in the design of facades to attenuate this noise to levels conducive to rest and sleep within dwellings.
+In some cases, we will construct a noise mapping model to define facade sound insulation targets at individual windows and openings.

 Any new items of external plant require an assessment to demonstrate minimal impact to the existing environment.
 We submit such reports on a weekly basis and have experience in all London boroughs and nationwide.
-Further information on noise impact assessments is contained here.
+We offer noise impact assessments, which you can find out more about here.